 When you make an insurance claim and your insurer does not treat the claim fairly, the insurer is not acting in good faith.
 For example, if an insurance company denies a claim when it is clear that it should be covered or if the company is unreasonable in its valuation of an insurance claim, the company may be found to be acting in bad faith.

 When an insurance company acts in bad faith, the insured can obtain compensation.
 In fact, to encourage insurance companies to treat their insured clients fairly, Colorado law allows a person who is injured by insurance bad faith to recover damages in excess of the policy limits.
 Therefore, in some cases, an insured can obtain compensation greater than the amount he was deprived of by the insurance company’s wrongful acts.
 Insurance bad faith cases are not a mere breach of contract cases but are instead personal injury or tort cases.
 This important distinction makes greater damage awards possible.

-Our Denver Personal Injury Attorneys Can Assist With Your Insurance Bad Faith Case
+Our Insurance Lawyers in Denver Can Assist With Your Insurance Bad Faith Case

 Insurance bad faith cases can be technically complex matters that center on the meaning of your insurance contract, as well as on the extent of the harm suffered as a result of the insurer’s wrongful actions.
 To protect your interests, it is important to have a knowledgeable legal advocate on your side.

-The Denver personal injury attorneys at Levine Law understand the complexities of insurance bad faith claims.
+The Denver insurance lawyers at Levine Law understand the complexities of insurance bad faith claims.
 We have decades of experience in dealing with insurance companies and we know how insurers work.
 We can help you to obtain the maximum compensation possible when your insurer has acted in bad faith.
-To learn more, contact an injury lawyer at Levine Law today at 303-333-8000 or reach out to us online for a free consultation.
+To learn more, contact an lawyer at Levine Law today at 303-333-8000 or reach out to us online for a free consultation.